Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/configuration.md

 ### Legacy Widget Configuration

-Widget preferences are currently using existing legacy systems, meaning that a new preferences API will become available as part of the new `config.json` system.
-This will be in beta 8.

-Right now, the following preference systems are respected in the Settings app:
+Existing legacy systems for widget settings are supported for widgets that need them.
+These are as follows:

 - `Options.plist`
-    - The widget must either be installed in the `iWidgets` folder, or in any of the [Install Locations](layout.html)
+    - The widget must be installed in the `iWidgets` folder
 - `config.js` (case in-sensitive)
     - Will be loaded as a fallback if `Options.plist` cannot be found